muhammadnavas/ForenSight/frontend/README.md

-# ForenSight Frontend
+# Insightic Frontend

-This is the frontend application for ForenSight - a digital forensics analysis platform built with React + Vite.
+This is the frontend application for Insightic - a digital forensics analysis platform built with React + Vite.

 Currently, two official plugins are available: